OliEfr/AdblockerGoogleSearch/README.md

 This extension is not available in chrome web store, as manipulating search results does not comply with googles guidelines.

+**Note on copyright and license:** information will be included shortly in this repo.
+If you need any information now, contact me @olli.dev97@gmail.com

 ## How it works
 Removes ads from google search results and moves real results up!